gaycodegal/craiyon-low-vram-easy/README.md

 the images, but theoretically you could pickle the memory and write that to disk so you can recover any work lost.
 N is a number from 1->N for the number of images produced

+### Metadata

+I filled out some of the metadata such as image description for you using this script.
+Most websites will ignore it, but you may find it useful in the future, and maybe one day social media / chat apps will support "Textual information chunks" and exif ImageDescription properties for their alt text importers online.

 ## Install
 ### Download Models
 download to separate folders with files properly named